Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_rhel/SetupOSRequirementsRhel.rst

 The version used in these instructions is **12.2.0.1.0**.

 #.
-Download the "Instant Client Package - Basic" from
+Download the ZIP "Instant Client Package - Basic" from
     http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html

 #.
-Download the "Instant Client Package - SDK" from
+Download the ZIP "Instant Client Package - SDK" from
     http://www.oracle.com/technetwork/topics/linuxx86-64soft-092277.html

 Copy these files to :file:`/home/peek/oracle` on the peek server.